A list of puppy priorities

 1. Handling (cooperative care): Preparing your pet for vet and grooming procedures is a typically overlooked priority.
 It should take precedence over obedience because of the impending deadlines.
 Nails grow out, teeth become dirty, and vet appointments are coming.
 Impulse control is built into cooperative care which in turn will aide in your obedience training later.

-2. Life exposure (socialization): This area has a soft deadline.
-By 12 weeks of age the optimal socialization window will be over.
-It’s important to get your puppy out each day to new places to experience life in a natural organic way.
+2. Life exposure (socialization): It’s important to get your puppy out each day to new places to experience life in a natural organic way.
 This needs to be done gently, being careful not to overwhelm your puppy.
 Also see “what have I gotten myself into” blog on my website.

 3. Management and puppy proofing your entire home and yard: You must invest in barriers and gates to protect your home from a puppy.
 If you allow your pup access to inappropriate items and areas, they will begin to develop a habit of getting into things they shouldn’t.
 Your home and yard should be set up in such a way that your pup has ample access to his toys and chews and almost no access to your things.
 This way he develops a habit of choosing his toys over yours.